OICR/softeng-blog/_posts/vitalii_slobodianyk/2016-11-25-elasticsearch-shading.md

 ## Introduction

+'Shading' or package renaming(relocation) is a process of creating an [uber-jar](http://imagej.net/Uber-JAR) which contains its dependencies and package names of some of the dependendencies are renamed.

 In this blog post I will provide instructions how to create an Elasticsearch jar file with 'shaded' dependencies.
-This operation is often required when you use of some libraries the Elasticsearch depends on, but version of the library differs.
-In such a case you project might not compile or run.
-A solution to the problem is to create a custom Elasticsearch distribution file which has the problematic dependencies 'shaded'.
+This operation is often required when you use some libraries the Elasticsearch depends on, but version of the library differs.
+In such a case your project might not compile or run.
+A solution to the problem is to create a custom Elasticsearch distribution jar file which has the problematic dependencies 'shaded'(renamed).

 I will also guide how to create a 'shaded' jar file for testing with an in-memory Elasticsearch instance.